MasterJ93/ATProtoKit/README.md

 - [x] A RichText helper to parse text into the applicable facets.
 - [ ] Easily identify and validate different identifiers.
 - [ ] A powerful Firehose API that retrieves and filters events and records in real-time.
-- [ ] An HTML-parsing system to grab search engine-friendly elements for embeds.
 - [x] A logging tool for easy debugging.

 > [!NOTE]